Sid672/Rangoli/README.md

 [Code Link](https://repl.it/@Siddharthsing13/v1-1#main.py)

 # Happy Hacking:
+Hey,
-Now it's your turn to make your Rangoli.
-You can share your design on [Link](https://hackclub.slack.com/archives/C01504DCLVD).
-I would love to see your creation.
-Keep enjoying, keep hacking!
+Now it's your turn to make your own Rangoli.
+Share your designs on [Link](https://hackclub.slack.com/archives/C01504DCLVD).
+I would love to see your creations.
+Keep enjoying and keep hacking!